ocaml-flambda/flambda-backend/jane/doc/extensions/_01-stack-allocation/intro.md

 capture its argument: unexpected results could ensue if `f` stored a reference to this table somewhere, and it was later used and modified after it was added to the global registry.
-Using `local_` annotations allow this constraint to be made explicit and checked at compile time, by giving `uses_callback` the signature:
+Using `local_` annotations allows this constraint to be made explicit and checked at compile time, by giving `uses_callback` the signature:

 ```ocaml